pmonks/wreck/README.md

 ## Usage

 [API documentation is available here](https://pmonks.github.io/wreck/), or [here on cljdoc](https://cljdoc.org/d/com.github.pmonks/wreck/), and the [unit tests](https://github.com/pmonks/wreck/blob/dev/test/wreck/api_test.clj) are also worth perusing to see worked examples.
+I'm also active on [the Clojure Discord server](https://discord.gg/discljord).

 ### Trying it Out